 7 Day Ireland Itinerary – Discover Ireland’s Ancient East

 This 1 week in Ireland itinerary aims to cover the most important sites along Ireland’s ancient east route.
 You will explore amazing historical sites and monuments and have time to explore Ireland’s oldest Viking established city and one of Ireland’s medieval towns.

 Each day has an estimated distance and driving time (without stops) to give you an idea of what to expect when moving from one place to another.
 You will need to factor in additional time for stops along the way.
-Driving days are accompanied with a Google map of the driving route.
-There is one 2-night stay in Waterford but for the rest of this Ireland 7-day itinerary you will be staying just one night in each destination.
+Driving days are accompanied by a Google map of the driving route.
+There is one 2-night stay in Waterford but for the rest of this Ireland 7-day itinerary, you will be staying just one night in each destination.

 Ireland Ancient East map